 Located along Nikis Avenue, near the city’s waterfront, or the paralia, Aristotelous is right in the center of it all in Thessaloniki.

-The famous square was designed by the French architect Ernest Hébrard in 1918, but most of it was built decades later, in the 1950’s, following debates and arguments between the local authorities, the people of the city and the government.
+The famous square was designed by the French architect Ernest Hébrard in 1918, but most of it was built decades later in the 1950’s following debates and arguments between the local authorities, the residents of the city, and the government.

-Questions were continually raised about the funding and the size of the project.
+Questions were continually raised about the funding and size of the project.